French action for LGBT+ rights

 • Organize an annual meeting with pro-LGBT+ NGOs in each French embassy

-• Use cultural diplomacy and formal communication from embassies to increase the profile of LGBT+ issues
+• Use cultural diplomacy and formal communication from embassies to increase the profile of LGBT+ issues.

 Internal action within the Ministry for Europe and Foreign Affairs

-• Publish a booklet: “J’attends un enfant” (My future child), covering rights on the issue of parenthood, focusing on parental leave, assisted conception and adoption.
+• Publish a booklet entitled J’attends un enfant, covering rights around parenthood, focusing on fatherhood leave, assisted conception and adoption.

-An Ambassador for LGBT+ rights
+An Ambassador for the rights of LGBT+ people

 Jean-Marc Berthon’s X account

-Coalitions to promote LGBT+ rights
+[(Coalitions to promote LGBT+ rights

-At the United Nations in New York and Geneva, the countries most committed to this matter regularly cooperate to draw up joint positions and advocate together for greater consideration of the protection of LGBT+ people in multilateral negotiations.
+At the United Nations in New York and Geneva, the countries most committed to this matter regularly cooperate to draw up joint positions and advocate together for greater consideration of the protection of LGBT+ people in multilateral forums.

 Within the EU, discussions between like-minded States on the rule of law and fundamental rights regularly take place on the topic.
 In addition, an LGBTIQ sub-group, stemming from the EU High-Level Group on combating hate speech and hate crime, was created in 2021 and now meets regularly.